arshdeep4909/web-hosting/README.md

   -used javascript to add a class
 - and then in our style sheet we defined the visibility when that particular class was present .

+Block

+-just defining the layout of a normal block that is used various times in this page

+- This is defined in a dark skewed pattern and also in a white pattern just below plan
+- using clip path to get the skewed block